systemphil/sphil/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist (pick `Docs` or `Code`)

+🚩`REQUIRED`

 <!-- put `x` inside of the brackets to click the check marks after you've opened your PR -->

 - [ ] Docs contribution (philosophy, literature, content)
-    - [ ] I accept that my writing is submitted under the [ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL](https://creativecommons.org/licenses/by-nc-sa/4.0/), which, briefly put, prohibits commercial re-use of the content, but allows sharing, remixing and building upon the material insofar as attribution is given (see [legal code](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en)), and in this regard I understand that my writing is open to be modified, remixed and build upon by others in the sPhil community within the `systemphil/sphil` project in future perpetuity.
+    - [ ] 🚩 I accept that my writing is submitted under the [ATTRIBUTION-NONCOMMERCIAL-SHAREALIKE 4.0 INTERNATIONAL](https://creativecommons.org/licenses/by-nc-sa/4.0/), which, briefly put, prohibits commercial re-use of the content, but allows sharing, remixing and building upon the material insofar as attribution is given (see [legal code](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en)), and in this regard I understand that my writing is open to be modified, remixed and build upon by others in the sPhil community within the `systemphil/sphil` project in future perpetuity.
-    - [ ] I have followed the [formatting guidelines](https://github.com/systemphil/sphil/blob/dev/src/pages/contributing/formatting/basic-markdown.md).
+    - [ ] 🚩 I have followed the [formatting guidelines](https://github.com/systemphil/sphil/blob/dev/src/pages/contributing/formatting/basic-markdown.md).
-    - [ ] I have followed the [MLA citation style](https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_formatting_and_style_guide.html).
+    - [ ] 🚩 I have followed the [MLA citation style](https://owl.purdue.edu/owl/research_and_citation/mla_style/mla_formatting_and_style_guide/mla_formatting_and_style_guide.html).
-    - [ ] I have added or verified title and description metadata.
+    - [ ] 🚩 I have added or verified title and description metadata.
         <details>
         <summary>
         See example 📜